 Selling directly to consumers (B2C) requires Search Engine Optimisation campaigns that are focused on trying to drive customers to buy now.
 It is an instant selling connection between your company and consumers.

-When it comes to selling from business to businesses (B2B) it requires a different strategy, especially when it comes to search engine optimisation.
+When it comes to selling from business to business (B2B) it requires a different strategy, especially when it comes to search engine optimisation.

 The B2B buying journey takes longer, there are more people involved, and the purchase values are larger.
-The stakes are higher and decisions more considered.
+The stakes are higher, and decisions are more considered.

 Your B2B campaigns must be designed to drive buyers through the customer journey.
 You are targeting them at each step of their journey with relevant information to build trust and confidence in your brand.
 That trust is built through materials such as white papers, case studies, thought leadership pieces, and demonstration requests.
 You are working to place your brand at the top of their list as they do their research.

 B2C customer engagement is quite simple.
 Consumers may see an advertisement or information online.
 They may find your product when they are searching online and see a PPC (Pay Per Click) advertisement or find your website.

 From there, buyers browse your products and select their choices and make a purchase.
 The experience of the website being user-friendly with great products influences their decision.

 For B2B customers, the engagement is more of a journey and takes a different route.
 B2B customers are heavy researchers, and rarely would one message entice someone to make a purchasing decision.
 It is often the cumulative effect of multiple touchpoints, strong messaging and brand exposure that leads buyers to purchase.